Luke Simpkins: Political views

 Simpkins is an outspoken social conservative.
 He was one of six Liberal MPs (including fellow West Australian MPs Wilson Tuckey, Dennis Jensen and the late Don Randall as well as Sophie Mirabella and the late Alby Schultz) to leave the house in protest to the apology to the Stolen Generations.
 Simpkins declared that he worried "that it could lock in negativity about the future", that indigenous people were no longer denied employment opportunities, and that he would "again back children being taken in this situation".

 He has attacked halal food, declaring in 2011 that "by having Australians unwittingly eating Halal food, then we are all one step down the path of conversion, and that is a step we should only make with full knowledge and not be imposed upon us unknowingly."
 His position was criticised by Labor MP Chris Bowen.

 Simpkins has supported banning the burqa in Australia.
 He has also supported sleep deprivation torture as a means of gaining information, and he opposes same-sex marriage.

 Later activities

-In 2017, after his defeat, Simpkins reportedly joined Cory Bernardi's Australian Conservatives party.
+In 2017, after his defeat, Simpkins joined Cory Bernardi's Australian Conservatives party.